aliceinwaterdeep/obsidian-hardcover/README.md

 - Added support for loading API token from `.env` file as alternative to plugin settings
 - Marked as desktop-only due to Node.js API usage (mobile users can still access synced notes)
+- Added quick links to GitHub repo and issues in settings
 - Changed license from MIT to GPL-3.0 to ensure continued open source development

 ### 1.0.0 - Initial Release